02 Digestive Diseases

 Signs and symptoms of Tylenol liver damage can include yellowing of the skin or eyes (jaundice), pain in the abdomen, nausea, vomiting, loss of appetite, fatigue, excessive sweating, dark urine, and stools, pale skin color, and unusual bruising or bleeding.

-Vomiting blood, or hematemesis, is the regurgitation of stomach contents mixed with blood or blood alone.
+Vomiting blood, or hematemesis, is the regurgitation of stomach contents mixed with blood or the regurgitation of blood only.
 It can be concerning, but in some cases, minor causes may trigger it.
 These include swallowing blood from a mouth injury or a nosebleed.
+Vomiting blood may also be caused by more severe internal injuries, organ bleeding, or organ rupture.

 Bright red blood, on the other hand, often indicates an acute bleeding episode coming from the esophagus or stomach.
 It may represent a fast-bleeding source.